From beyond the bounds of time and space, my immortal

 Melanie laughed, gave me an eye roll, and plopped down beside me on the bed.

-She wrapped her arm around my shoulders, making the moment feel a bit more
+She wrapped her arm around my shoulder, making the moment feel a bit more

-2:35pm and exhaled.
+I exhaled.
 “Let’s go,” I told her.
-She secured the quantum time manipulator
+She secured the quantum time manipulator to

 through the wormhole.
 We found ourselves aboard a sleek black starship, its